 Probably this seems to be on the mind of researchers in South Korea.
-They have been putting in serious effort to get robots accompany human teachers in classrooms.
-Sometimes, robots may serve the primary teacher, and even the stand alone ones without human guidance!
+They have been putting in serious effort to get robots to accompany human teachers in classrooms.
+Sometimes, robots may serve as the primary teacher, and even the standalone ones without human guidance!
 During the second decade, robots may be replacing many English-speaking teachers in South Korean institutions.

 The robot teacher

 This should be similar to the e-learning environment which the internet now provides to its creative learners.
 If this shapes up, the researchers at the Korea Institute of Science and Technology can emerge with an army of robots to deliver English instructions to school children, delivering the most elaborate online-learning effort yet.

 The robots are being designed from the ground up, and will possibly possess realistic facial features, with arms and gestures, and sensors allowing them to keep their distance from students.
 These brightly colored penguin-like three feet tall robots know the speech, transmit audio, reveal expressions and roll around.
 Besides, they can help you with pronunciation.
 They are operational in two manners- either teach through pre-programmed exercises or with the help of a human operator (via the internet).

 Robots have been made to help humans since long, whether in the form of the EcoBot (which powers itself by eating flies) or the NeuroArm (made to help the neurosurgeon get into your head).
 For South Korea, the need for robot teachers is mainly due to its lack of native English speaking teachers.
 This effort can serve an improvement for local teachers having inadequate knowledge on the subject.

 For this technology-driven nation, designing robots seems to be a chosen option over ‘importing’ foreign talent.
 Another reason emerges to be the attraction which these toy-like creatures may create for children, scoring over the boring Webcam.